LD4/entity_metadata_management/docs/0.1/index.md

 An updated entity _MUST_{:.strong-term} be implemented as an _Activity_{:.term} following the [Update type definition](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-update) in the [Activity Stream specification][org-w3c-activitystreams].
 The key points are repeated here with examples specific to Entity Metadata Management.

-See [Deprecate Entity](#deprecate-entity) for more information on how to reflect updates involving entities that are replaced or merged into other entities.
+Examples of updates in the library domain include splits and merges.
+See the [Deprecate Entity](#deprecate-entity) below for an illustration of how you can reflect these scenarios without explicitly typing them as splits or merge activities using a sequence of related activities.

 EXAMPLE Entity Change Activity for Update